 A tenant is responsible for removing all goods and belongings from the property at the end of the tenancy.
+HOME in PLACE will manage goods/belongings left behind at the end of a tenancy in accordance with the Uncollected Goods Act 1995.

 HOME in PLACE will dispose of any rubbish and perishable items that are left at the property.
-For non-perishable goods of value and personal documents, HOME in PLACE will give the former tenant notice that the goods will be disposed of after 14 days (for non-perishable goods other than personal documents) and 90 days (for personal documents).

-If goods are not collected within the timeframe specified in the 'notice of disposal', HOME in PLACE will dispose of the goods in accordance with the Residential Tenancies Act 2010.
+For other goods of value and personal documents HOME in PLACE will give notices as required.
+If the goods are not collected within the timeframe given in the notice, HOME in PLACE will meet our legal obligations when managing uncollected goods.
+More information on uncollected goods can found on the Fair Trading website.